 7. Tour the holiday decorations on display at Disney resorts

 With the Disney monorail as your transportation, embark on a Disney resort hop to take in the over the top holiday decorations.
-From the larger than life gingerbread house and towering Christmas tree at Disney’s Grand Floridian to festive décor at Disney’s Polynesian Village to a Mary Blair-style gingerbread rendition display of Cinderella’s Castle at Disney’s Contemporary Resort, there’s no shortage of spectacular decorations to tour.
+From the larger than life gingerbread house and towering Christmas tree at Disney’s Grand Floridian to festive décor at Disney’s Polynesian Village, there’s no shortage of spectacular decorations to tour.
 Pair your tour with dinner and drinks at any of the on-site restaurants and bars.

 Note: parking at the resorts is reserved for guests or those with dining reservations, so plan accordingly.

 Learn from the best as you craft a gingerbread house alongside the pastry team at The Ritz-Carlton Orlando, Grande Lakes.
 Gingerbread School invites you to piece together gingerbread panels and adorn them with candy and edible decorations to make a one of a kind gingerbread house.
 The cost is $195 per family (4 guests max), so make it a double date!

 Transform your holiday decorating into date night by making the drive to Eustis to cut down your Christmas tree at Santa’s Christmas Tree Forest.
 After a hayride tour of the 17-acre Christmas tree farm, disembark to locate your perfect tree.
 Once you’ve found a keeper, cut down your tree with the provided saw and haul it home.
 Choose and Cut pricing begins at $45 for trees under 8 feet.
 Tree varieties include Sand Pine, Red Cedar, and Arizona Cypress.
 The Christmas Tree Farm is open through December 22, 2018; check the website for more details and hours.